C3ETH/c3eth.github.io/content/vi/school/intro/school-intro.md

 Each session takes up to 120 mins.

+### Where the sessions will be held?

+Online and via Zoom and Zoom link will sent once you registered.

+### What do I need to ready myself to attend such sessions?

+You need a suitable internet connection, a computer, Mic and Webcam (optional) and able to read and understand general English.

 ### Is it fee pay learning session?

  No, all sessions are free of charge as a [Fund 8 funded proposal](https://cardano.ideascale.com/c/idea/405311) and facilitated by Eastern Town Core Team members.